m-vinc/intra42-fetch/README.md

 # Intra42-fetch

-This is a little package which wrap node-fetch for request the api of the 42 school.
+This is a little package which wrap node-fetch to request the api 42's api.

 ## How to use it ?